CarGurus

-CarGurus, Inc. is an automotive research and shopping website operating in the U.S., U.K. and Canada that assists consumers and auto dealers in comparing local listings for used and new cars, and contacting sellers.
+CarGurus, Inc. is a Boston-based automotive research and shopping website operating in the U.S., U.K., and Canada that assists consumers and auto dealers in comparing local listings for used and new cars and contacting sellers.
+Its platform provides vehicle listings, pricing, pricing and dealer information, and tools for researching and financing vehicle purchases.

 History

 CarGurus was founded in 2006 by Langley Steinert, a co-founder of TripAdvisor.
-Langley Steinert was the company's CEO until January 2021, when CFO Jason Trevisan was named as the company's CEO.
-The company started off as an automotive community blog where consumers could post reviews and questions about local dealers, shops, and types of cars.
+Langley Steinert served as the company's chief executive officer until January 2021, when he became executive chair and was succeeded as CEO by Jason Trevisan, the company's former chief financial officer.
+The company began as an automotive community blog where consumers could post reviews and questions about local dealers, shops, and types of cars.
 Dealers expressed interest in advertising on the site, and the company changed its business strategy to connect dealers and consumers by putting inventory on the site along with "Deal Ratings" to help shoppers understand if they were getting a good deal.

 From 2009 to 2011, the company's visitor traffic increased from 9 million per month to 21 million per month.
 Today, CarGurus is one of the most visited automotive shopping websites in the United States, with over 40 million monthly visitors.

 Business

 CarGurus is an automotive research and shopping website that assists users in comparing local listings for used and new cars and contacting dealerships.
 CarGurus uses algorithms to analyze and compare prices and features on cars for sale.
 Users can search for specific cars in their local area and compare listings by price, features, and dealership reputation.
 The company operates websites in the United States, Canada, the United Kingdom.

-CarGurus was privately owned until its $150 million IPO on 12 October 2017; its board of directors includes Steve Kaufer, co-founder and former CEO of TripAdvisor; Greg Schwartz, President Media and Marketplace of Zillow; Steve Conine, Co-founder of Wayfair; Lori Hickok, former EVP, Chief Financial and Development Officer for Scripps Networks Interactive; and Manik Gupta, Corporate VP, Microsoft Teams at Microsoft Corporation.
+CarGurus was privately owned until its $150 million IPO on October 12, 2017; its board of directors includes Steve Kaufer, co-founder and former CEO of TripAdvisor; Greg Schwartz, President Media and Marketplace of Zillow; Steve Conine, Co-founder of Wayfair; Lori Hickok, former EVP, Chief Financial and Development Officer for Scripps Networks Interactive; and Manik Gupta, Corporate VP, Microsoft Teams at Microsoft Corporation.

 In 2018, CarGurus purchased the UK website and forum PistonHeads for an undisclosed amount.

+In 2019, CarGurus announced a partnership with Capital One Auto Financing to integrate vehicle financing prequalifications into its online marketplace for participating dealerships.
+In 2024, they furthered their partnership with services from Chase Auto.

 In 2020, CarGurus purchased US auto listings site Autolist and purchased a 51% stake in wholesale vehicle platform CarOffer, subsequently acquiring the remaining stake in 2023.
+At the end of 2025, CarGurus completed a wind-down of CarOffer, removing a long-standing drag on profitability.
+Full-year 2025 gross profit hit $841.5 million.